State law mandates that Delaware’s utilities derive 40 percent of their energy from renewable sources such as wind and solar by 2035.

-The renewable energy requirement is part of the Renewable Energy Portfolio Standards Act (26 Del.C. § 351 – § 364), passed in 2005, which was intended to establish a market in Delaware for electricity from renewable sources and to lower the consumer cost of renewable energy.
-The Act allows utilities to meet their portfolio standards by buying renewable energy credits from consumers or others who derive energy from wind, solar and other renewable sources.
+The Act is intended to establish a market in Delaware for electricity from renewable sources and to lower the cost of renewable energy to consumers.
+The Act allows utilities to meet their portfolio standards by buying renewable energy credits (RECs) and solar renewable energy credits (SRECs) from wind, solar and other renewable sources.

 The Act requires that Delmarva Power submit an annual report to the Public Service Commission showing compliance with the renewable energy portfolio standards.
 Their 2015/2016 report is posted on the Public Service Commission website.

 Sales of renewable energy credits are made under the Delaware Solar Renewable Energy Credits (SREC) Program.
 Each spring the SREC program releases an annual procurement program to accept bids for sales of credits.

 Installed renewable energy systems must be certified by the Delaware Public Service Commission (PSC) in order to sell renewable energy credits.
 Information on certification application, fees, and instructions for submission can be found on the PSC’s Renewable Portfolio Standard and Green Power Products page under the heading “RPS Forms.”

 Once a system is certified, sellers set up accounts with the Generation Attribute Tracking System (GATS) provided by PJM Environmental Information Services, Inc. This system is an online platform to connect renewable energy credit sellers and buyers and to track their transactions to help meet government standards.